 2. Federal Perkins Loan Program

-Federal Perkins Loans can be used by undergraduate, graduate, and professional degree students.
-Perkins Loans are an excellent choice because they have lower interest rates than other loans.
-If you’re eligible, you can get a Perkins Loan at 5% interest.
+Previously, Perkins Loans were a smart choice because they had lower interest rates than other loans.
+Eligible borrowers could get a Perkins Loan at 5% interest.

-However, not everyone qualifies for a Perkins Loan.
-It is dependent on your financial need and the availability of funds at your chosen university.
-In addition, there’s a cap on the amount you can borrow.
-Undergraduate students can borrow up to $27,500 in their lifetime; graduate students cannot exceed $60,000.
+However, not everyone qualified for a Perkins Loan.
+It was dependent on your financial need and the availability of funds at your chosen university.
+In addition, there’s a cap on the amount you could borrow.
+Undergraduate students could borrow up to $27,500 in their lifetime; graduate students couldn’t exceed $60,000.

-Under the Perkins Loan program, the school you attend is the lender of the loan.
+For those who took out Perkins Loans in the past, the school you attend is the lender of the loan.
 You will make payments directly to the school or a servicer they appoint.

 Federal loan interest rates